-TABLE 44: MUNICIPAL SECTOR PLANS
+TABLE 45: MUNICIPAL SECTOR PLANS

 SECTOR PLAN STATUS COMMENTS Water Services Development WSDP is currently in the process of being The WSDP was adopted by council in Plan revised.
 December 2019.
 Bulk Water Master Plan Bulk Water Master plan is currently being A consultant has been appointed.
 It revised.
 This will now include the greater is anticipated that this process will be Vulindlela area and Ashburton. completed by December 2019 Bulk Sanitation Master Plan Sanitation Master Plan is currently been It is anticipated that this process will developed.
 This will now include all be completed by December 2019. the proposed housing developments with recommendations for a possible secondary Waste Water Treatment Works.
-Non- Revenue Water Approved 2010 This is now being implemented Reduction Master Plan A Adamba d Marrah 2015 IWMP Environmental Status Quo Approved Adopted March 2015 Approved updated Contains twelve specialist studies GIS environmental spatial layers Environmental Management framework Approved-updated linked to spatial decision support tool Hamework (SDST) Strategic Environmental Complete Long terms Assessment (SEA) 201.9 1011110 Strategic Environmental Complete Contains 26 priority specific Action Management Plan (SEMP Plans Climate Change Policy Complete, Currently refining data on 5 focus areas Comprehensive Integrated Approved by Council Legislative Requirement.
-To be Transport Plan (CITP) (2012) updated every 5 years i.e. in 2017.
-It incorporates / consolidates a range of smaller plans Major Roads Plan No proof it was approved by Council Needs update Transportation Plan No proof it was approved by Council Needs update Road Safety Plan (2007) No proof it was approved by Council Needs update Non-Motorized Network Plan 2009 Not approved by Council Under review , being integrated with IRTPLAN Roads Asset Management Approved Approved during 2015/2016 financial Plan (RAMP) (2006) year Integrated Rapid Public Approved by Council Network under design for Transport Network (IRPTN) implementation Plan Public Transport Network No proof it was approved by Council Superseded by IRPTN Plan (2002) Building Asset Management Not Approved Budgeted for 2016/2017 financial year Plan
+Non- Revenue Water Approved 2010 This is now being implemented Reduction Master Plan IWMP Approved Adopted March 2015 Environmental Status Quo Approved-updated Contains twelve specialist studies Environmental Management Approved-updated GIS environmental spatial layers framework linked to spatial decision support tool (SDST) Strategic Environmental Complete Long terms Assessment (SEA) Strategic Environmental Complete Contains 26 priority specific Action Management Plan (SEMP Camaniata Plans Climate Change Policy Complete, Currently refining data on 5 focus Comprehensive Integrated Approved by Council Logiclative Paguirement To be Transport Plan (CITP) (2012) Approved by Council Legislative Requirement.
+To be updated every 5 years i.e. in 2017.
+It nunspon Flan (CIF) (2012) incorporates / consolidates a range of smaller plans Major Roads Plan No proof it was approved by Council Needs update Transportation Plan No proof it was approved by Council Needs update Road Safety Plan (2007) No proof it was approved by Council Needs update Non-Motorized Network Plan Not approved by Council Under review, being integrated with 2009 The approved by the second IRTPLAN Roads Asset Management Approved Approved during 2015/2016 financial Plan (RAMP) (2006) year Integrated Rapid Public Approved by Council Network under design for Transport Network (IRPTN) implementation Plan Public Transport Network No proof it was approved by Council Superseded by IRPTN Plan (2002) Building Asset Management Not Approved Budgeted for 2016/2017 financial year Plan